-At any stage, don't hesitate to post a question or suggestion on the DXLab reflector .
-Yahoo's search facilities have improved to the point where searching for previous posts can be fruitful, but no one will ever criticize you for asking an already answered question, or for asking a question whose answer lies in the documentation.
-To search the Yahoo DXLab group's message archives,
+At any stage, don't hesitate to post a question or suggestion on the DXLab Discussion Group.
+Searching for answers in previously posted messages can be fruitful, but no one will ever criticize you for asking an already answered question, or for asking a question whose answer lies in the documentation.
+To search the DXLab group's message archives,

-- Yahoo will display a list of posts containing the word or phrase you specified
+- a list of messages containing the word or phrase you specified will be displayed

 If Something Isn't Working Correctly

 If one of your DXLab applications seems to not be working correctly, please don't panic.
 In particular, do not attempt to uninstall and then re-install the application, or to delete files you believe may be responsible, or to re-upload all of your QSOs to eQSL or LotW; these actions can create larger problems than the one you're confronting.

 If the Title Bar of the DXLab applications contains a see errorlog... message, see Errorlogs.

 If a DXLab application is slow to start or runs slowly, see Applications that can Interfere with DXLab Applications